The Blue Bird (fairy tale): Algeria

 In a tale collected in Algers and translated to French as Djebel Lakhdar, la Montaigne Verte ("Djebel Lakhdar, Green Mountain"), on her weaving teacher's request, a young woman named Zineb kills her mother to allow for her teacher to marry her father.
 However, after the woman marries the girl's father, she begins to mistreat her former student, now her stepdaughter.
 Zineb regrets having agreed to do her teacher's request to marry her father, now that she suffers her fury.
-Some time later, Zineb's father decides to go on a pilgrimage, and asks Zineb and his seven stepdaughters what gifts he can bring them: they ask for precious objects, while Zineb asks her father to greet sompne named Djebel Lakhdar for her.
+Some time later, Zineb's father decides to go on a pilgrimage, and asks Zineb and his seven stepdaughters what gifts he can bring them: they ask for precious objects, while Zineb asks her father to greet someone named Djebel Lakhdar for her.
 After he leaves, Zineb's stepmother expels her from the house.
 Zineb's father returns home with Djebel Lakhdar's return gift: seven nuts for Zineb.
 The girl breaks open each one and produces a large palace, servants, carpets, and two vases, one of silver and the other of gold.
 In the same night, Djebel Lakhdar flies in through Zineb's window in the shape of a green bird, dives into the vases of silver and gold, which are filled with water, and turn into a person.
 In time, Zineb's stepmother learns of the clandestine affairs, and places some ground powder in the vases for the next time Djebel Lakhdar returns.
 It happens thus: the man dives in bird form, is severely injured, and makes a turn back home.
 Zineb discovers her lover is missing and goes after him: wearing male garments, she reaches his kingdom, where she learns prince Djebel Lakhdar is injured.
 Zineb, in the disguise of a male doctor, tends to the prince's body and heals him.
 She returns home to the palace produced by the magic nut, and waits for her lover.
 Djebel Lakhdar rides a horse back to Zineb, intent on killing her for a supposed betrayal, but Zineb reveals she was the doctor who cured him.
 They reconcile.